yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 Thanks to Antonio Sanso for bringing the "ECDH-ES" invalid point attack to the attention of JWE and JWT implementers.
+Thanks to Nat Sakimura for advocating the use of explicit typing.

 --- back

 # Document History

 [[ to be removed by the RFC editor before publication as an RFC ]]

+## draft-sheffer-oauth-jwt-bcp-01

+- Added explicit typing.

 ## draft-sheffer-oauth-jwt-bcp-00